kskalvar/aws-eks-cluster-quickstart/README.md

 kubectl delete deployment,service web
 ```

-## Configure the Kubernetes Dashboard
+## Configure the Kubernetes Dashboard (optional)
-You will need configure the dashboard from the AWS EC2 Instance you created as well as use ssh to create a tunnel on port 8001 from your local machine.
+You will need to configure the dashboard from the AWS EC2 Instance you created as well as use ssh to create a tunnel on port 8001 from your local machine.
 This is a step by step process.

 ### configure-kube-dashboard
 Configure Kubernetes Dashboard